Who IS Who’s Your Mama?

 The process within is based on my own personal journey to where I am now: At a place where I can easily ask for (and often just announce) the time and space that I need to exist as an autonomous, creative, and sane individual.
 And the realization that allowing space for my creative practice has actually resulted in me bringing my best self back to motherhood and to my family, to all of my relationships, to my work, to every aspect of my life.
 This state didn’t come easy, but hopefully those steps and missteps—often backward, sometimes forward, but ever onward—will allow me to make another mother’s journey back to herself a little easier.

-So, welcome to (re)discovering the creative self that you’ve been missing, and I am so honored to be on this journey with you!
+Most importantly – Welcome to (re)discovering the creative self that you’ve been missing, and I am so honored to be on this journey with you!

 CONTACT: Send me an email at yourmamapodcast [at] gmail [dot] com